claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 and unpack it under `recipes/cad1/task1/`, i.e., one level above the baseline directory.
 Note that the `root.path` variable in `config.yaml` is already set to the demo data by default.

-To unpacked the demo data, run:
+To unpack the demo data, run:

 ```bash
 tar -xvf cadenza_data_demo.tar.xz